Kumaraguru College of Technology: Faculty

 KCT has 400 teaching and 395 non-teaching staff.

-The Campus
+Campus

 Six academic blocks and an administrative block constitute more than one-fourth of the campus area.
 Playgrounds for various sports cover 23 acres.

 Infrastructure for Academic Excellence

 Mahatma Gandhi Central Library

 Mahatma Gandhi Central Library is housed in the first floor of Dr. Mahalingam Vigyan Bhavan and covers an area of 16945 square feet.
 The compilation in the library is extensive owning 67598 titles and 107534 volumes and has a subscription to 186 print journals, 8829 online international journals and 59 magazines for scholarly communication.
 Central library also provides access to printing and e-resources.
 Open access system is being followed to access the books and journals.

 Seminar halls

-There are four seminar halls named after Dr. Vikram Sarabhai, Sir C.V Raman, Sir Visvesvaraya and Swami Vivekananda.
+There are four seminar halls named after Dr. Vikram Sarabhai, Sir C.V Raman, Sir Visvesvaraya, and Swami Vivekananda.
 Each hall accommodates 220 people.
 Added to these are four smaller seminar halls that cater to a strength of 150 people.
 These halls are lively with lectures and seminars almost on all days.